The 17 Best Natural & Nontoxic Eyeliners + Why You Should Go Clean

 There are three natural makeup items I get asked about the most: mascara that doesn't bleed, a creamy true red, and liner that won't smudge.
-All these are notoriously hard in the natural space, as most people want staying power and rich pigment, both things that are hard to formulate without using dangerous ingredients (like carbon black for color and chemical adhesives for hold).
-And arguably they are the most important to get right, as they are right by your eyes and lips.
+All these are notoriously hard in the nontoxic, natural space, as most people want staying power and rich pigment, both things that are hard to formulate without using less than ideal ingredients, like carbon black for color and preservatives in liquid liners.

 So if you are in the need of a liner, here's what you can do.
 First, decide what sort of "eye look" you want: This will all depend on how intense and sharp the final result should be.
 A clean flick?
 You'll need something jet black, fine-tipped, and inky.
 A subtle smudge to create a base for mascara?
 A less harsh gray or brown soft pencil will do the trick.